Academic Conduct Policy

 Statement of Beliefs

 Honesty in personal and academic matters is a cornerstone of life at Limestone University.
-Students are expected to achieve on their own merits and abilities, to exercise integrity in all affairs, and to refrain absolutely from lying, cheating, and stealing.
+Students are expected to achieve on their own merits and abilities, exercise integrity in all affairs, and refrain from lying, cheating, and stealing.

 Responsibility